 Legendary jazz singer and songwriter Billie Holiday was born in Philadelphia on April 7, 1915.

-On the 100th anniversary of her birth in 2015, Robert Meeropol wrote the article below about Holiday, the song “Strange Fruit,” and Ethel Rosenberg.
+On the 100th anniversary of her birth, Robert Meeropol wrote the article below about Holiday, the song “Strange Fruit,” and Ethel Rosenberg.

 Meeropol examines the convergence between the lives of Holiday and of his mother, Ethel Rosenberg, who also would have turned 100 in 2015.
 As Meeropol writes, “You might conclude that Billie and Ethel had similar talents and defied similar enemies.”